spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 ==================

 This tool allows the user to create a one spaxel subset in an image viewer.
 This subset will then be visualized in the spectrum viewer by showing the spectrum at that spaxel.
+Activate this tool and then left-click to create the new region.
-Users can hold down the alt key (Alt key on Windows, Option key on Mac) while clicking on a spaxel to create a new subset at that point.
-Users can then compare spectra at different spaxels using the spectrum viewer.
-Users can also utilize the different subset modes that are explained in the :ref:`Spatial Regions <imviz_defining_spatial_regions>` section.
+Click again to move the region to a new location under the cursor.
+Holding down the alt key (Alt key on Windows, Option key on Mac) while clicking on a spaxel creates a new subset at that point instead of moving the previously created region.
+You can then compare spectra at different spaxels using the spectrum viewer.
+You can also use the subset modes that are explained in the :ref:`Spatial Regions <imviz_defining_spatial_regions>` section above in the same way you would with the other subset selection tools.

 .. _cubeviz-display-settings: